 “I did,” Ayla’s voice responded from somewhere in the room.
 “He just didn’t drink enough.”

 I realized that was why my head felt so fuzzy.
-These two didn’t realize it, but I’d felt that way hours ago and had responded by silently channeling arcane energy to keep me awake.
-I just assumed I had stayed up too late, not that I was being drugged.
+These two didn’t realize it, but I’d felt that way hours ago.
+I had responded by silently channeling arcane energy to keep me awake.
+I just assumed I stayed up too late, not that I was being drugged.

 “What is this?”
 I asked.

 “Sionis Sepher, wealthy mage of Dalaran, and his childhood friend, a wealthy paladin apprentice?
 What do you think this is?”

 “That’s right,” Sellia said, slipping off of my lap now that she had me properly secured.
 “We do a little research and pick our targets each year.
 You two are the lucky winners.”

 “Yeah, well there’s a problem with that,” Ayla added.
 “They don’t have anything of value here.”

 “Impossible,” Sellia replied.
 “Appoleon’s father is a skilled alchemist.
 Surely he’s sent some money, or potions, or enchants to his son.”

 “Paladins aren’t materialist,” I said, still fighting my magical bonds.
 “He doesn’t have anything.
 The Order of the Silver Hand provides everything.”

 “That’s what they say,” she admitted.
 “My experience is that these young recruits hide away something valuable, just in case their holy endeavor doesn’t work out.”

 “You’re wasting your time,” I replied.

 “Well, the paladin aside, what about you?
 What have you brought us, wealthy landowner from Stormwind?”

 Sellia moved to my pack and quickly shuffled through my belongings.
 There she retrieved a fine leather satchel, paper to write letters, and a few changes of clothes for my trip.
 Then, she nearly squealed when my ten gold pieces fumbled to the floor.

 “Not a fortune,” she said as she scooped up the coins, “but well worth that evening of entertainment.”

 “A few silver,” Ayla grumbled, sounding frustrated.
 “This apprentice was a wasted effort.
 Five gold pieces for the two of us?
 We could have made more if we’d worked as dancers.”